ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/_review.md

             - GNU Emacs.
         correct_answer: 2
         explanation: >
-            CMake is often used as the configuration and build infrastructure, from small projects to the largest, like [LLVM](https://www.llvm.org) or [Qt](https://www.qt.io/).
-Vim and GNU Emacs are very powerful text editors, and more.
-Autoconf and automake are tools that were achieving a similar goal across \*nix platforms.
+            CMake is often used as the configuration and build infrastructure, from small projects to the largest, such as [LLVM](https://www.llvm.org) or [Qt](https://www.qt.io/).
+Vim and GNU Emacs are powerful text editors.
+Autoconf and automake are tools that achieve a similar goal across \*nix platforms.

     - questions:
         question: >